launica2303/Starter-Boook-Challenge/Starter_Book_Challenge.md

 The Theatre Kickstarter projects were analyzed under two subcategories musicals and plays.
 Of these subcategories the total pledged mean amount was $5,602.00.
 The median goal range of successful projects was $3,000.00.

 Funding Goals
 Setting a funding goal is a particularly important part of any project.
 This should be the minimum amount you are going to need to complete your project.
 For this reason, it is important you determine a budget first.
 The funding target for a successful Kickstarter in these subcategories is going to give you a guideline you will want to follow.
 The mean goal amount for all successful projects was $5,049.00.
-This amount was found by comparing the average amount in the Goals column but only using those amounts that had a successful outcome from the Outcomes column (see chart in resources folder here).
-Starter Book Challenge/resources/ Outcomes_vs_Goals.png
+This amount was found by comparing the average amount in the Goals column but only using those amounts that had a successful outcome from the Outcomes column (see first chart below).
 Do larger goal amounts determine the success or failure of a campaign?
 As you would conclude the more a campaign needs to be funded the harder this will be on ensuring the success of the campaign.
 Failed Kickstart campaign goals were much higher than that of successful campaigns.
 Proving once again less is more.
 So, I would say that the higher the goal the higher possibility that the campaign could fail.
 The good news is that this did not seem to be the only determination of the success or fail of a campaign.

 Determining a trend in Statuses based on launch dates.